Sleep With Varicose Veins

 Chill Out

 It's difficult to sleep with varicose veins, but you shouldn't worry about it!
 Try to be positive and know that this painful experience will not endure forever.
 Once you've healed up, these recommendations will help you sleep more comfortably.
-Wind down before bed with some deep breathing or gentle yoga to help your body relax and prepare for sleep.
+Wind down before bed with some deep breathing or gentle yoga nidra to help your body relax and prepare for sleep.

 Watch Your Weight